discoverygarden/islandora_workflow/README.txt

 Acceptable state values: created, in_processing(for machine workflow), submitted, approved, published, rejected

 Workflow can be enforced through the use of XACML.
 There is a settings toggle for this.

+There are concurency issues, more info pending.
+What happens when a Drupal admin revokes a permission that someone currently has with a collection?